Mali (singer): Career

 In April 2015, Mali performed with Sapta, an independent electro-acoustic world music act, at the event "Daddy's Toxic Thursdays" in Tap Resto Bar, Mumbai.
 In the same month she performed at Mercedes Luxe Royale, a show sponsored by Mercedes-Benz and organised by designer Vivek Karunakaran in association with the Madras Midtown Round Table-42 at The Park in Nungambakkam, Chennai, and also at the launch event of Anams Man's Spring-Summer Collection held at ITC Grand Chola.
 Mali performed the song "Walk Away" during the third season of the Kappa TV show Music Mojo.
 In November, she performed the song "Deen", in collaboration with rapper Sofia Ashraf and Sapta.
 By January 2016, Mali had joined "The Diva Collective", a collaboration between several Chennai-based female vocalists.
 In September 2016, she released a single titled "Dreaming".

 The five-track EP Rush, which had been in development as early as October 2015, was released on 27 January 2017.
 "Dreaming", originally released as a single, was included on this EP.
 The title track of this album was later ranked second in Rolling Stone India's list of "10 Best Indian Singles of 2017".
 In February 2017, Sony Music India released "Onnume Aagala", a duet single between Mali and Anirudh Ravichander on YouTube.
 In April 2018, Mali released "Play", a single which had her grandfather M. C. Rammohan as featured artist, playing the harmonica.
 In August 2019, she released a new single titled "Mango Showers".
-"Age of Limbo", the first single from her next album Caution to The Wind, was released in April 2020.
-The complete album was released in April 2021.
+In March 2020, Mali was selected to be part of Spotify's prestigious RADAR program "Age of Limbo", the first single from her next album Caution to The Wind, was released in April 2020.
+In February 2021, Mali was featured in India's Forbes 30 Under 30 list.
+The complete Caution to The Wind album was released in April 2021.

+In 2023, Mali performed at the first edition of Lollapalooza India in Mumbai, and at the opening of the Nita Mukesh Ambani Cultural Center.
+She was also chosen to represent Apple Music India and showcase her music-making process to Apple CEO Tim Cook during his visit to India.
+Mali also appeared in a commercial promoting Škoda India.
+Later that year, she received a nomination at the EMA Awards in the category of Best India Act.
+In 2024, Mali won the MTV Europe Music Award for Best Indian Act.